 Bella Voce Concordia

 Bella Voce is composed of women from the Concordia Concert Choir, other students, and the Community Chorus, as well as members of the wider Concordia community.
-Bella Voce is conducted this year by Jolaine Kerley.
+Bella Voce is conducted by Dr. Joy Berg.

 Concordia Community Chorus

-The Community Chorus is a 100-voice non-auditioned choral ensemble, directed this year by Debbie Rice (fall term) and Evelyn Grieger (winter term).
+The Community Chorus is a 100-voice non-auditioned choral ensemble, directed this year by Dr. Joy Berg.
 The Chorus is open to both CUE students and to members of the community.
 There is also an opportunity to hold auditions for Chamber Choir within the group.

 Concordia Concert Choir

-The Concordia Concert Choir, conducted this year by Jordan Van Biert, is part of the academic program at Concordia University of Edmonton.
+The Concordia Concert Choir, conducted by Dr. Joy Berg, is part of the academic program at Concordia University of Edmonton.
 This mixed choral ensemble is composed of twenty-five to forty auditioned singers of university age from various disciplines and interests.
 Auditions and registration usually occur in the fall, but occasionally happen in the spring or summer.

 The choir regularly performs on campus for concerts, chapel services, and special events, as well as throughout the Edmonton area.
 In addition, the Concert Choir has sung at professional music and educational conferences, such as the Alberta Music Conference, the Alberta Teachers’ Association Conference, and church-related conferences and gatherings, including the Lutheran Church–Canada national and regional conventions.